Content

 March 2011

-Where to start, when trying to provide a brief trip down memory lane about the road one has travelled, the more or less helpful detours made, the people met en route, the anecdotes from the journey…?
+How to start, when you're trying to give a short impression of the trip down memory lane, of the roads one has travelled, the more or less helpful detours, of the folks 'met en route' and all the anecdotes you keep in mind.

-At the time, loudspeakers that could be driven by our L'Audiophile amps and later on by the Shindos were not available as current production items.
-In order to be able to provide adequate speakers for our electronics line-up, we had to arduously hunt for historical components and build customized cabinets for each individual client.
-And those custom-built speakers were often large and did not always fit snugly into ones living quarters.
+At the time, loudspeakers that could be driven by our L'Audiophile amps and later on by the Shindo amps were not available as items from current production.
+In order to be able to provide adequate speakers for our electronic line-up, we had to arduously search for historical components and to build customized cabinets for each individual client.
+Those custom-build speakers were often large and did not fit comfortably into ones living rooms in any case.

 Voice of the Theatre and Triangle TQWT